zzonyo/trust-docs-test/source/index.html.md

 The JSON data type described in this document is defined as below:

 - `string`: a sequence of characters that are quoted
-- `int`: an integer no more than 32-bit, mainly used for status code, size and count
+- `int`: a 32-bit integer, mainly used for status code, size and count
-- `long`: an integer no more than 64-bit, mainly used for Id and timestamp
+- `long`: a 64-bit integer, mainly used for Id and timestamp
 - `float`: a fraction represented in decimal format, mainly used for volume and price, recommend to use high precision decimal data types in program

 ## Error Message